 Adolf Hitler cheated death numerous times before he shot himself

 When Hitler was four years old, a priest saved him from drowning.
-As a matter of fact, Adolf Hitler was cheated death and assassination attempts on numerous occasions times.
-On October 15, 1918, during the twilight of the Great War, that is, the First World War, he was wounded and partly blinded by a mustard gas attack.
+As a matter of fact, Adolf Hitler cheated death and assassination attempts on numerous occasions times.
+On October 15, 1918, during the twilight of the Great War, that is, the First World War, he was wounded and partially blinded by a mustard gas attack.
 On July 20, 1944, Hitler survived the July Plot, an assassination attempt on his life.
 A top military officer during a conference meeting at the Fuhrer’s Wolf’s Lair had planted a bomb under Hitler’s table and he survived with some injuries and some loss of hearing.
 Source.

 Hitler was addicted to cocaine

 In 1936, Adolf Hitler met a doctor called Theo Morell Morell who gave him vitamin injections.
-But as the war waned for Germany in 1941 against the Sovietsl, Hitler got sick for the first time.
+But as the war waned for Germany in 1941 against the Soviets, Hitler got sick for the first time.
 He couldn’t attend his military briefing, which was unprecedented, and Morell gave him an opiate that day, and a hormone injection.
 At once, Hitler immediately felt well and was able to attend the briefings telling the generals how the war and daily operations should continue.
 From that moment on, he asked the doctor to keep giving him the strong stuff and from 1941 to 1944 Hitler’s drug abuse increased significantly.
 Source.

 Adolf Hitler was married for just 36 hours

 On the night of April 28 through 29, Adolf Hitler and his long-time mistress, Eva Braun were married only hours before they both committed suicide.
 Hitler had met Braun while she was employed as an assistant to the former’s official photographer.